I typed in an incorrect password in Hotmail, and after several attempts to figure out what was wrong, I finally looked for and read the error message.

 “Be sure you’re using the password for your Microsoft account”

-It sounds silly, but it made me stop and think for a moment.
-I had been typing in my Microsoft password, but an old one that I was forced to change a few weeks ago.
+It sounds silly, but it made me stop and think momentarily.
+I had been typing in my Microsoft password, but an old password that I was forced to change a few weeks ago.

 The error message could have been one of a thousand commonly used messages, such as: